“ The Probably First Representation

 Final chord of Lebrun’s five-piece picture cycle of the “Triomphes d’Alexandre” worked for The Sun King and “rising him to the zenith of his fame”.
 Wishing Audran may engrave four parts of it he asked Colbert for assistance, who summoned the famous engraver to Paris.
 “Not a little Audran himself contributed to Lebrun’s fame because often he corrected the drawing of the original” (Nagler II, 164 in respect of le Brun).

 “ Indisputably A.s main works (since 1670 on 14 plates, completed in 1672, 1674, 1675 – 1678).
-The accuracy of drawing, the richness of tones achieved by a new, subtle combination of etching and engraving, but also the imperial size of the works make them to
+The accuracy of drawing, the richness of tones achieved by a new, subtle combination of etching with engraving, but also the imperial size of the works make them to

 monuments of history of print .